Hurricane Joaquin: Bermuda

 As conditions worsened throughout October 4, roadways on Bermuda became obstructed by debris and floodwaters, and electric crews combated growing power outages.
-By the next morning, the hurricane had cut power to over 15,000 customers; service was returned to the vast majority of households by October 8, despite further inclement weather briefly impeding restoration work.
-Sustained tropical storm-force winds gusted to 72 mph at the airport, with gusts as high as 115 mph at more exposed and elevated points.
-The historic Commissioner's House at the Bermuda Maritime Museum lost the last of its original roof, which was heavily damaged by hurricanes Fay and Gonzalo of October 2014.
+By the next morning, the hurricane had cut power to over 15,000 customers.
+Service was returned to the vast majority of households by October 8, despite further inclement weather briefly impeding restoration work.
+Sustained winds of 49 knots gusting to 63 knots were recorded at L.F.
+Wade International Airport; at higher elevations elsewhere, gusts reached as high as 89 knots.
+The historic Commissioner's House at the Bermuda Maritime Museum lost the last of its original roof, which had been heavily damaged by hurricanes Fay and Gonzalo in October 2014; the interior of the building consequently suffered some water damage.
 In general, however, property damage across the island was minor.

-Elsewhere

-In the Turks and Caicos Islands, heavy rains and storm surge from Joaquin compromised infrastructure, including roadways, docks, and bulkheads.
-The seawall along Front Street on Grand Turk Island was damaged, prompting officials to close part of the road.
-Multiple homes along the coast faced flooding and leaking roofs.
-In several areas, pounding surf brought about coastal erosion and deposited large volumes of seaweed.
-Providenciales International Airport remained closed for two days while its storm-damaged weather station awaited replacement.
-Additionally, the territory lost fruit and vegetable crops to the storm, especially at the government farm on North Caicos.
+The airport reopened by midday on October 5, with damage mostly limited to a toppled section of perimeter fence.

+United States

-Although Joaquin ultimately tracked far to the east of the United States, a non-tropical low over the Southeast tapped into the hurricane's moisture.
-An atmospheric river developed between the two systems, resulting in record-shattering rains and flooding across North and South Carolina.
-Several areas of South Carolina saw accumulations exceeding the threshold for a 1-in-1,000-year event.
-The subsequent floods inundated large areas of the state—with areas around Charleston and Columbia hardest-hit—and killed 19 people.
-This storm caused an additional $2 billion (2015 USD) in damage.
+Although Joaquin ultimately tracked far to the east of the United States, a non-tropical low over the Southeast drew moisture from the hurricane through an atmospheric river, producing record-breaking rains and flooding across North and South Carolina from October 1–5.
+Several areas in South Carolina saw accumulations exceeding the threshold for a 1-in-1,000-year event; the Lowcountry to the Midlands experienced over 15 in of rain, with a peak total of 26.88 in near Mount Pleasant.
+The subsequent floods inundated large areas of the state, with areas around Charleston and Columbia hardest-hit.
+This storm caused US$2 billion in damage and killed 25 people.